samplemaker/freefem_matlab_octave_plot/README.md

             'SGridParam',[300,300],'BoundingBox','on')
 ```

-A cross-section can also be viewed in a 2D projection:
+A cross-section can also be viewed as 2D projection:
 ```Matlab
 S1=[-0 0.375 0.0];
 S2=[0.0 0.375 0.5];